jlusa101/back-end-eCommerce/README.md

   - DB_PW='YOUR_PASSWORD'

 - When on MySQL shell command prompt, please run command "SOURCE db/schema.sql" to create a database
-- Then on Git Bash, run command "npm run seed" to populate the database tables with fake data.
+- Then on Git Bash, run command "npm run seed" to populate the database tables with data.
 - Then run command "npm start", which will start the Express server and you are able to test routes on Insomnia

 ### Note